Concrete18/Virtual-Assistant/README.md

 ## Techniques Used

 * Natural Language processing
-* LancasterStemmer used to stem words and NLTK stopwords list was used as a base for my custom list
+* NLTK via LancasterStemmer, tokenization and stopwords was used as a base for my custom list
-* Multiple APIs for home automation
+* Multiple APIs for Home Automation

 ## TO DO

-* Speech Recognition
-* Weather info on request
 * Open specific folders

 ### Icon made by Freepik from flaticon.com